mattsumi/Shittem-Server/README.md

 A local/private Blue Archive backend stack with a MITM redirector and an Admin GUI for live testing and account tooling.

 # Note: This Server is currently not fully functional.
-I would greatly appriciate any and all help :)
+I would greatly appriciate any and all help :) Please see issue #2 if you would like to help
 ---

 ## Vision